 - Consider the type of camera and style that works best for your premises (bullets, turrets, domes, motorised VF varifocal, PTZ's)

-- Identify the number of cameras you need based on your property size and entry points
+- Identify the number of cameras you need based on your property size and entry/exit points

-- Outdoor cameras should ideally be both weather-resistant and/or vandal-proof
+- Outdoor cameras should be weather-resistant and in some cases vandal-proof

-- Establish your storage requirements – whether on a memory card, a hard drive or the cloud
+- Establish your storage requirements – whether on a hard drive, memory card and how many days footage

 - Ensure you have the right cables based on your security system

 - Establish the light conditions in and around your home or office.
-Areas with poor or fluctuating lighting need cameras with strong low-light performance, or with WDR Wide Dynamic Range which helps balance out bright light and shadows
+Areas with poor or fluctuating light need cameras with strong low-light performance, or with WDR Wide Dynamic Range which helps balance out bright light and shadows

 - Consider any existing camera surveillance setups if you already have analogue or IP cameras.
 You may be able to use a hybrid NVR to migrate from analogue to IP easily